particle-iot/docs/src/content/tutorials/hardware-projects/som-first-board.md

 The hold-down screw really is required!
 The M.2 connector does not have integrated locks, so if you don't have the hold-down screw, the module will pop right up again.
 This also means you cannot make a board that stops at the M.2 connector; it needs to be at least 42mm longer for the hold-down.

-This design just includes a 3mm hole for a M3 x 5mm screw.
+This design just includes a 3mm hole for a M3 x 6mm screw and M3 nut.
 It's not as secure as the assembly in the datasheet, but is easier to procure and assemble and is fine for testing.
+(A slightly longer M3 x 6.5mm screw would be even better, if you can find one.)

 For the X Series SoM you will need to include some washers or the proper assembly as the X Series does not have an RF shield on the bottom and you'd end up flexing the module down too far.
 The A Series and B Series RF shield on the bottom prevents this.